 Blink a lot, drink plenty of fluids and avoid eye irritants.
 Maintain a healthy lifestyle with a focus on vitamins like Omega 3.
 Make sure to use lubricating eye drops if you are taking medication that puts you at risk for dry eyes.
 Over the counter eye drops for dry eye are widely available.

 During prolonged computer or digital device use, make sure to take a short break every 20 minutes to look at an object 20 feet away for 20 seconds.

 Drink enough water.
 Women need at least 91 oz. of water a day and men need even more.
 Insufficient water intake can directly contribute to a reduced supply of tears, particularly in hot and dry climates.

 A healthy diet is essential for maintaining optimal health.
 Omega 3 fatty acids have been shown to help maintain good vision and eye health, as well as decrease dry eyes symptoms.

 Fish and flax are good natural sources of Omega 3 fatty acids, and are available in tablet/supplement form.
 There are supplements specifically made for dry eyes.
 These usually consist of Omega 3 with DHA from flaxseed oil, and include vitamin C, vitamin E, Vitamin B6, magnesium, and a variety of other vitamins specifically formulated for patients with this eye condition.

 Contact Us for Dry Eye Relief

 If you’re seeking relief for your dry eyes, Our Team of Dry Eye Experts can help.
-Yealy Eye Care of Lancaster's Dry Eye Clinic serves patients from Lancaster County, Lancaster Township, Bird in Hand, East Petersburg, and throughout Pennsylvania.
+Yealy Eye Care's Dry Eye Clinic serves patients from Lancaster County, Lancaster Township, York, East Petersburg, and throughout Pennsylvania.